Using images in content

 Keep images clear, simple, and focused, with as few elements as possible.

-Too many images can overwhelm readers, reduce scanability, and increase load times, particularly on smaller screens or slower connections.
+Too many images can overwhelm users, reduce scanability and slow page load times, especially on smaller screens or slower connections.

-Some images include information that users need to understand the content.
-When they do, that information must also be available in text (alt text or nearby text).
+If images include important information, it must also be available in text (alt text or nearby text).

 Decide if an image is needed